adrianpk/rewit/README.md

 ## Notes

-- Ensure that the user token has permission to push changes to the repositories listed in the configuration file.
 - The tool requires console SSH key authentication for pushing changes.
 - Please note that the tool cannot operate on archived repositories.
 If you need to update an archived repository, you must unarchive it first.